Continuous pickling lines

 ANDRITZ continuous pickling lines operate economically, are environmentally compliant, and the quality of the processed products is in a class of its own.

 Today, ANDRITZ pickling technology prevails on the world market as a synonym for high productivity, low investment costs, and highest production flexibility.

-As a pioneer in the design and manufacture of polypropylene pickling tanks, ANDRITZ redefined shallow tank turbulent pickling.
-Many years of experience worldwide in revamping, processing, and full turnkey supply of continuous pickling lines - also as a part of pickling line and tandem cold mills (PLTCM) - form the basis of our customers’ satisfaction, which is our top priority.
+As a pioneer in the design and manufacture of polypropylene pickling tanks, ANDRITZ redefined shallow-tank and turbulent pickling.
+Many years of experience worldwide in revamping, processing, and full turnkey supply of continuous pickling lines – also as a part of pickling line and tandem cold mills (PLTCM) – form the basis of our customers’ satisfaction, which is our top priority.
 The optimized pickling process with individual circulation and heating system ensures minimized consumption of utilities, while the result is always a scale-free strip surface.
-These processing lines are designed to process strip thicknesses from 1 mm up to 13 mm and strip widths from 600 mm up to 2100 mm in different steel grades.
+These processing lines are designed to process strip thicknesses from 0.8 mm up to 13 mm and strip widths from 600 mm up to 2100 mm in different steel grades.
 We have supplied lines for carbon steel with a maximum capacity of up to 1,700,000 tons/year and pickling speeds of 400 meters/minute.

-- Productivity due to harmonized concepts from a single source
+- Productivity thanks to all services being provided from a single source

 - Flexibility from modular arrangement and design

-- Operation assistance from interactive customer support system
+- Operating assistance from interactive customer support system

 Corresponding E&A models

 Mathematical optimization models for essential modules